BDC Hamburger Icon

 Run A/B tests to determine the most effective timing and messaging for various market segments.

-If your pop-up aims to incentivize a purchase or a subscription sign-up, carefully consider your offer.
-It must be compelling, create a sense of urgency, make the visitor feel special, and align with your brand’s voice.
+If your pop-up aims to incentivize a purchase or a subscription sign-up, considering your offer carefully is crucial.
+It must be compelling, create a sense of urgency, make the visitor feel special and align with your brand’s voice.

-Depending on the nature of your business and your pop-up’s timing, you may offer coupons, a sweepstakes entry, a free product, a mystery offer or a promise of future benefits.
+Depending on the nature of your business and the timing of your pop-up, you may offer coupons, a sweepstakes entry, a free product, a mystery offer or a promise of future benefits.
 Some brands present a spinning wheel with various discounts that a user can “win,” but this may be inappropriate for a higher-end brand.

 Choose words that compel visitors to act.